bitrise-io/bitrise-base/README.md

 Every time you change your `Dockerfile` you'll have to run `docker-compose build` again, so your next `docker-compose run` will run in the environment you specify in the `Dockerfile`.

+## Maintainer / Service Developer Notes

+### Docker volumes / shared folders

+If you want to use shared volumes / folders with this Docker image, to let e.g. a build to use `docker` from the container, you should mount a volume / shared folder into `/bitrise/`, and should include the following dirs in that shared folder:

+- /bitrise/src
+- /bitrise/deploy
+- /bitrise/cache
+- /bitrise/tmp

+For maximum compatibility you should share `/bitrise` _from the host_ to `/bitrise` in the container.

+Also worth to mention that doing this **will improve the performance** of file moves between these dirs, if the whole `/bitrise` dir is shared as a single shared folder / volume.
+Due to how docker handles volumes / shared folders right now, if you move files between shared and non shared dirs it'll have to do a full file copy, while if you move files inside a volume / shared dir (`/bitrise` in this case) that will be a simple rename, no file copy required.